actyx-contrib/ng-pond/projects/ng-pond/README.md

 #### 📖 Example: Configure Pond Options

 This example shows how to configure the pond's options.

-We add a `fishErrorReporter` and a `defaultSnapshotThreshold`.
-For details and additional options, please refer to the `PondOptions` reference in the developer documentation at https://developer.actyx.com/.
+For details and additional options, please refer to the `PondOptions`, `ActyxOpts` and `AppManifest` reference in the developer documentation at https://developer.actyx.com/.

 ```typescript
 import { AppComponent } from './app.component';